krist311/chords-recognition/README.md

 --audio_root, default: data/audio/<br>
 --gt_root, default: data/gt/<br>
 --conv_root, default: data/converted/, determins folder where converted datasets will be saved<br>
---conv_list, if specified, converted audio from list will be used for model and convertation process will be skipped<br>
+--conv_list, if specified, converted audio from list will be used for fitting model and convertation process will be skipped<br>
 --category, default: MirexRoot<br>
 --subsong_len, default: 40, length of song part in seconds to be splitted during preprocess<br> --song_len, default: 180 if <i>subsong_len</i> is not specified, song will be cutted or zeropaded to <i>song_len</i><br>